Welcome! This site offers

 About Eos

-named after Eos, the Greek goddess of dawn and symbol of hope.
-It is an
+after Eos, the Greek goddess of dawn and symbol of hope.
+It is an independent

-independent consultancy based in Surrey, UK.
-It was set up in 1986 by Career
+consultancy based in Surrey, UK.
+It was set up in 1986 by Career Consultant

-issues in the world of work.
-It covers our action research and
+in the world of work.
+It covers our action research and international

-international networking activities via the Internet.
-We liaise with other
+networking activities via the Internet.
+We liaise with other specialists in

-specialists in work and organizational psychology, human resource management
+work and organizational psychology, human resource management and occupational

-and occupational health.
-We offer comprehensive career management, personal
+health.
+We offer comprehensive career management, personal development and

 Using this